SIGNIS: Structure and activities of SIGNIS

 SIGNIS, an international organisation according to Swiss law, has its General Secretariat in Brussels and a specialized technical office in Rome (SIGNIS Service Rome).
+In September 2023 the Assembly of Delegates moved to relocate the administrative office from Brussels to Rome.
 In 2015, SIGNIS chose Archbishop Oscar Romero as its patron because of his willingness to give his life rather than be silent in the face of justice.
 Romero was canonized in October 2018.
-The arrival of the Cuban Gustavo Andujar in 2014 as president of the organisation meant a radical shift in the policy of SIGNIS, less transparent, authoritarian and rejecting the dialogue with the modern world, contesting the idea that the organisation has to be active in those places where the church cannot be heard.
-This disastrous policy was implemented by the Argentinean secretary general Ricardo Yanez, and Andujar's successor the American Helen Osman.
-A situation which tends to be changed after the General Assembly of SIGNIS in September 2022.

 The organization's diverse programmes cover different media/communication fields and for each one, a special department was founded, called a "desk".
 It consists of a president and a network of regional representatives.
-Each desk has a secretary who works with the General Secretariat in Brussels.
-Each secretary is responsible for the coordination and the daily work of the desk.
+Each desk has a chair and a core-group.
 The desks develop the different media/communication fields, promote the work of members in these fields, and help coordinate meetings and training.